 What are the side effects of PRP injections?

-PRP injections use a patient’s own platelets and therefore do not usually cause any adverse reactions.
-A patient may experience temporary pain, irritation or bleeding near the injection site.
-Most patients resume normal activities immediately after having PRP injections.
-The entire process from blood being drawn to the injection itself takes under an hour.
+PRP for joints uses a patient’s own platelets and, therefore, does not usually cause any adverse reactions.
+Patients may experience temporary pain, irritation or bleeding near the injection site.

-Find PRP treatment in the Triangle
+Orthopedic PRP treatment in the Triangle